mapbase-source/source-sdk-2013/.github/ISSUE_TEMPLATE/miscellaneous---bug-report.md

 ---
 name: Miscellaneous - Bug report
-about: Create a bug report not related to any of the subjects mentioned above.
+about: Create a bug report not related to any of the other subjects.
 title: "[MISC] "
 labels: Bug
 assignees: ''